What is Solar Net Metering (Net Billing)?

 With a 30 year life, and assuming Calgary production numbers, the cost per kWh delivered would be:

 Total Production over system life = 30 years x 1292 kWh/kW of solar installed = 38,760 kWh/kW

 Cost per kWh = $3500 per kW (installed cost)/ 38,750kWh = $0.09/kWh

 Is your customer paying more than 9-12 cents per kWh (including rate riders, taxes, debt retirement charges, delivery charges, etc.)?
 Likely yes.
 Solar generated electricity is already cheaper than utility generated electricity almost everywhere in Canada.

-The inevitable increases in electrical costs that all Canadians are faced with are there to upgrade the aging generation and distribution networks.
-Can you image that some provinces still use coal, with all its pollutants, to produce electricity?
-This antiquated infrastructure all has to be replaced - at a cost to ratepayers.
-Solar systems on a roof become an attractive investment to hedge against these increases, Solar customers can expect to see a rate of return on their solar investment from 5 to 12%, depending on their current costs and location.
+If you factor in the inevitable increases in electrical costs that all Canadians are faced with, solar systems on a roof become an attractive investment.
+Solar customers can expect to see a rate of return from 5 to 12% depending on their current costs and location.

 If you want more help with the financial model for your area, email HES and we’ll will help you build it with the many tools in our toolbox.

 The Case for Residential Solar - HES White Paper